 Through the Commercial Real Estate Development Association (NAIOP) and the Developing Leaders program, Elme participates in multiple community events and charitable drives to support Second Story.
 Second Story provides housing, counseling, and life skills support for teenagers experiencing crisis and young people experiencing homelessness (including those who are pregnant, young parents, and their children).
-Second Story's communitybased programs provide after-school homework help and safe havens for 2nd-12th graders in vulnerable communities and drop-in support for their families.
+Second Story's community-based programs provide after-school homework help and safe havens for 2nd-12th graders in vulnerable communities and drop-in support for their families.

-Elme proudly sponsored the Developing Leaders Snack Pack Project, which provided meals and snacks (or Snack Packs) to children participating in Second Story's afterschool programs at the Culmore Teen Center in Northern Virginia.
+Elme proudly were 2022 Gold Sponsors of the Developing Leaders Snack Pack Project, which provided meals and snacks (or Snack Packs) to children participating in Second Story's afterschool programs at the Culmore Teen Center in Northern Virginia.
 Elme, alongside other NAIOP members, coordinated food pickup and raised enough funds to donate 5,568 Snack Packs to the Culmore Teen Center-their largest Snack Pack donation to-date.
-Lastly, Elme participated in the NAIOP Developing